Bounce Rate – All You Should Know

-Hey folks, this post on Bounce Rate is just in succession to my last post on 5 ways to make blog successful.
+Hey folks, this post on Bounce Rate is just in succession to my last post on 5 ways to make a blog successful.
 Today, wherever you look, you would find almost everybody trying to scribble something.
 People write blogs today to give their overflowing minds a rest.
 But, can everybody who writes become a renowned blogger in a day?
 Perhaps NOT.
 It seems unlikely because writing requires practice and consistent efforts.
 You need to be patient before you sit down to write something.
-You would find endless online tutorials that answers how to be a successful blogger, but can you really learn the tactics just by watching few videos?
+You would find endless online tutorials that answer how to be a successful blogger, but can you really learn the tactics just by watching a few videos?
 No, you need to write every day as the authenticity of all such videos or weblinks is always questionable.

 The term Bounce Rate often confuses people for no apparent reason.
 To understand the complexity of the term, you can refer to the simplest definition given below:

 The percentage of single-page visits (i.e visits in which the person left your site from the entrance page).
 Bounce Rate is a measure of visit quality and a high Bounce Rate generally indicates that site entrance (landing page) aren’t relevant to your visitors.